Aylarrazzaghi/ux-website/README.md

    cd ..
    rm -rf info-ux
 ```
+⚠️ We assume that the added repository has a directory structure similar to previous repositories.

 3. Refer to the mkdocs.yml file and add the repository there.
 Note that it's possible to add categories and subcategories.
 For more information, refer to the documentation of mkdocs-material.
 ```
  nav:
   ...
   - نام دلخواه:  test/README.md
 ```
-Note: We assume that the added repository has a directory structure similar to previous repositories.

-## Customizing the Homepage of Your Website
+- ## Customizing the Homepage of Your Website

 To customize the homepage of your website, follow these steps: